beosign/beofaces/src/main/java/de/beosign/beofaces/sqllog/wf/readme.txt

 Logging Filter for Wildfly for monitoring the nummber of sql statements during <b>development</b>.
+Depends on ***SLF4J***

 In order to make it work, create the following entries in standalone.xml:

 1. Create a logging handler.
 The path must match the init param of the filter, see below.